 U.S. administration officials have said anyone flown to Guatemala has no U.S. claim and is sent to apply for asylum there — not to wait out U.S.-based cases, unlike the more than 50,000 people who were sent back to Mexico to wait out their U.S. claims.

-The arrivals Thursday coincided with the visit of acting U.S. Department of Homeland Security chief Chad Wolf, who was meeting with security ministers from Guatemala, Honduras and El Salvador.
+The arrivals Thursday coincided with the visit of acting U.S. Department of Homeland Security chief Chad Wolf, who met with security ministers from Guatemala, Honduras and El Salvador.

 AP writers Elliot Spagat in San Diego and Colleen Long in Washington contributed to this report.